Conjugated microporous polymer: Applications

 CMPs have been investigated for several applications since their discovery.
 Surface areas in CMPs can exceed 1000 m2/g in many cases, although related porous aromatic frameworks, which lack extended conjugation, can have much higher surface areas of more than 5500 m2/g.
-The porosity of these materials has led to their evaluation as sorbents.
+The porosity of these materials has led to their evaluation as sorbents, particularly for applications in carbon dioxide capture and hydrogen storage.
 Recent work has focused on their potential in terms of catalysis, for example in the form of 'metal-organic CMPs', and also for light harvesting, and supercapacitors taking advantage of their highly conjugated nature.
 A further advantage claimed for CMP materials is the ability to derivatize them with a wide range of functional groups.

 CMPs have several been applied in several areas that take advantage of both their electronic properties and porous nature.
 Pores can be filled with inorganic materials, such as TiO2, for applications in photovoltaics.
 They can be processed to serve as electronic junctions.
 They allow flow in and out of the pores that can be utilized for surface electrochemical applications.